espocrm/documentation/administration/portal.md

 Portal roles can be applied to:

 * Portal ‒ all users of the portal will receive this role (multiple roles are merged)
-* Portal User ‒ to grant certain users with specific permissions
+* Portal User ‒ to grant certain users specific permissions

 ### Example